Advanced Placement (AP)

 Recent research from the US Department of Education, Clifford Adelman’s “Answers in the Toolbox,” indicates that completion of rigorous coursework is the overriding factor in graduation from college.
 Students who take AP classes are more likely to attain a degree.
 AP courses can also help you develop the time management skills, study habits, and discipline you’ll need to be successful in college.

-AP Exams Offered at Smoky Hill
+AP Courses Offered at Smoky Hill

 Math Department: AP Calculus AB, AP Calculus BC, AP Statistics